 SHORT BIO: The LYNNeS are Juno award winning songwriter Lynn Miles and award-winning songwriter Lynne Hanson.
 They are multi-instrumentalists (piano, acoustic, electric guitar, mandolin), fusing tight vocal harmonies with hauntingly gritty lyrics.
-Individually they have toured North America and Europe, and their debut album Heartbreak Song For The Radio will be released in 2018.
+Individually they have toured North America and Europe, and their debut album Heartbreak Song For The Radio was released in 2018.
 The album has been nominated for 5 Canadian Folk Music Awards (Producer, English Songwriter, Ensemble, Vocal Group, Contemporary Album).

 BIO: Heartbreak Song For The Radio